About the course

 If you buy our textbook bundled with WileyPLUS at the URI Bookstore, a registration code for WileyPLUS will be included in the bundle.

-You can buy a WileyPLUS registration code only at WileyPLUS site.
+You can buy a WileyPLUS registration code only.
 A registration code will give you access to an electronic copy of the textbook.

 If you buy a copy of our textbook somewhere else and it does not include WileyPLUS code, you will still need to purchase a WileyPLUS code separately.